team-vision2020/final-update-md/main.md

 While many commercial filters may also contain additional effects such as borders and vignettes, filters are mostly characterized by how they shift the color curves globally and their blur/sharpen/emboss effects.
 Therefore, for the scope of this project, we choose filters which does not have these additional effect.

 Though our work relates to many other fields of computer vision, such as image denoising and brightening images[^Dark], not much work directly focuses on end to end filter identification and inversion.
-One publication that we found [^1] for identification depends heavily on prior knowledge of the camera demosaicing algorithm which is not always readily available.
+One publication that we found [^ieee_inversion] for identification depends heavily on prior knowledge of the camera demosaicing algorithm which is not always readily available.
 We thus chose to develop our own identification system.

 In many of these settings such as image denoising or brightening, the modifications applied to the image (noise, etc.) are either consistent across the dataset or is known a priori.
 Our task is different from these previous work as our filter functions are unknown, but we have examples of unfiltered \& filtered images.
 Therefore, we decompose this task of filter inversion into two separate tasks, one is filter identification given an input image and the other is filter inversion given a known filter.
 Filter identification for an image is a classification task while filter inversion is a regression task estimating the filter inverses.

 The problem of filter identification mirrors closely that of identification of the source camera of a given image.
 To identify the source camera, one needs to exploit the noise profiles inherent to a camera and identify that noise profile in the given image.
 There have been several pieces of literature, especially in the field of digital forensics, that attempts to model sensor noise patterns explicitly and build correlations between noise patterns and camera source[^lucas] but have failed to achieve high accuracy.
 However, several several recent works have applied convolutional neural networks to the problem and achieved notable results[^obregon] [^huang] [^kuzin].
 Because the problem space between source camera identification and filter identification is similar, we take the approach of these recent papers and apply it to the context of filter inversion.

-[^lucas]:([Lukas et al., 2006] Lukas, J., Fridrich, J., and Goljan, M. (2006).
-Digital camera identification from sensor pattern noise.
-IEEE Transactions on Information Forensics and Security, 1(2):205–214)

-[^obregon]:Deep learning for source camera identification on mobile devices https://arxiv.org/abs/1710.01257

-[^huang]:  Identification of the source camera of images based on convolutional neural network https://www.sciencedirect.com/science/article/pii/S1742287618302664#bib18

-[^kuzin]:Camera Model Identification Using Convolutional Neural Networks https://arxiv.org/pdf/1810.02981.pdf

 ## Approach